jameshoff-msft/bpa-backend/README.md

   vii.
 Add your own description
   viii.
 Select Generate token
   ix.
 Copy your newly generated token
-  **Note**: *be sure to save this token for completing pipeline setup, else this token will need to be regenerated*
+  **Note**: *Be sure to save this token for completing pipeline setup, else this token will need to be regenerated*
   x.
 Paste your newly generated token in the repositoryToken field

 ## 3. Save and Run!